bhetey/become_data_analyst/intro-to-data-analysis/overview.md

 >
 > - Write a array that contains some sets of numbers.
 > - Write an expression that calculates the average of 3 numbers and print your output.
-> - create 3 variables with different data types.
-> - Write a function that returns the `Area` of a triangle.
-> - Write a function that returns the `Perimeter` of a triangle.
-> - Write a function that returns the `Area and Circumference` of a circle.

 > Quiz : In the fishy situation below, some of the quantities are of type int and some are of type float.
 Check all the ones that should be of type float.